Sourced from: Rwanda - Gitega Hills + Ethiopia - Segera

 Tastes like: Raspberry / Lime Zest / Black Tea

 V60, Chemex, French Press and Cold Brew

 Each month (funnily enough) we introduce a new Blend of the Month.
 To be quite frank, this is probably one of our most favourite things to do (bar eating pizza, but that's pretty normal right?)

 We carefully sourced two or more beans that caressingly (it's a word) compliment each other.
 Expect some fun flavours here that work brilliantly with most brew methods.

 More Info from the farm:

-Once processed, the coffee is then left to rest before being transported to the RTC warehouse in Kigali, where it is milled and prepped ready for shipment.
+From here the coffee is then left to rest before being transported to the RTC warehouse in Kigali where it is milled and prepped ready for shipment.

 Segera washing station is owned by Daye Bensa Coffee Export, who own farms and washing stations around Southern Ethiopia.
 This particular washing station is located in the Segera kebele within the Bensa woreda of the Sidama zone.
 The washing station sits 1980masl and the coffee cherries are purchased from outgrowers with farms nearby.
 These outgrowers are typically small farmers with between 0.5 and 3 hectares of land which is managed organically with compost and is often grow within the native forest.
 There is a mix of varieties in the area, some of which are local landrace selections, but more commonly it is the 74158 variety, which is a selection from the Jimma research centre.
 This variety was selected from wild plants in the Metu-Bishari forest in the Illuababora zone in Western Ethiopia.
 74160 is widely distributed varieties across Ethiopia and was selected for its resistance to CBD and high yield.